Soul singer Charles Bradley dies at 68

 - He canceled several tour dates this month after his cancer returned

-(CNN)Singer Charles Bradley, who was nicknamed the "Screaming Eagle of Soul" because of his raspy voice and stirring performances, has died.
+(CNN)Singer Charles Bradley, who was known as the "Screaming Eagle of Soul" because of his raspy voice and stirring performances, has died.

 He was 68.